-Your height is a significant factor, but not everyone who is 5’9” has the same proportions or fits on the same bike.
-Several adjustments can be made to any bike, but the frame is the skeleton, so it’s important to start with the right bones.
-As frames get larger, everything gets farther apart, to accommodate longer limbs and a larger torso.
+Your height is a significant factor in choosing a bike frame size.
+When you shop for a bike with TPC, we offer a recommended size range for any given model.
+Components can be swapped to adjust bike fit, but the frame is the skeleton, so always start with the right bones!
+As frames get larger, everything expands to accommodate longer limbs, arms, and torso.
 The seat tube, top tube, head tube, and reach all get longer as you size up.

 Road bikes are generally sized using centimeters.
 Traditionally, frame size equals the seat tube length.
 So a 54cm frame would have a seat tube that’s 54cm long.
 The top tube length will also be close to that same length.
 This has changed a bit with modern compact frame designs.
 Now, depending on the brand, some 54cm bikes might actually have a 52cm, 50cm, or even shorter seat tube.
 To eliminate the confusion this causes, a few brands have switched to lettered sizes: small (S), medium (M), large (L).
 At The Pro’s Closet, we equate 48cm-51cm with small, 52cm-55cm with medium, and 56cm-58cm with large.

 Unlike a road bike, where your position tends to be stationary, on a mountain bike, you move around a lot more, and generally are not in the same position for very long.
-Therefore, the sizing is different, geared toward a good fit for riding in and out of the saddle, descending or climbing.
+Therefore, the sizing is less focused on top tube length and instead geared toward a good fit and handling for riding in and out of the saddle, descending or climbing.
 Mountain bikes use lettered sizes: small (S), medium (M), large (L), and sometimes XS and XL.